Attorneys Help Prevent Driver’s License Suspension

 If you believe your suspension penalty is unreasonable, you should consider seeking legal advice from a qualified traffic ticket attorney.

-The Clifford Division works diligently to help you avoid a driver's license suspension.
+Clifford & Harris, PLLC works diligently to help you avoid a driver’s license suspension.
 If you cannot avoid suspension, we help you obtain limited driving privileges so you can get back to work and on with your normal activities.

-Contact The Clifford Division at 336-574-2788 or online for a free consultation to discuss your options.
+Contact Clifford & Harris, PLLC at 336-574-2788 or online for a free consultation to discuss your options.